-The Swiss watchmaker has updated its Tissot T-Trend T-Evocation (ref.
-T051.310.61.117.00) ladies watch with a version featuring 22 diamonds on its mirror-polished stainless steel bezel.
-Featuring relatively wide solid steel bracelet (it is in fact as wide as the square-shaped case itself,) the watch will probably look great on any wrist.
+Tissot has updated its T-Trend T-Evocation (ref.
+T051.310.61.117.00) with a version featuring 22 diamonds on its mirror-polished stainless steel bezel.
+Featuring relatively wide solid steel bracelet (it is in fact as wide as the square-shaped case itself,) the timepiece will look great on any wrist.

-With its square case measuring only 23 x 23 millimeters and the polished steel bracelet of the same width, the watch leaves an impression of a discreet and elegant accessory that doesn’t scream “luxury,” but simply underlines the natural beauty of its owner.
+With its square case measuring only 23 x 23 millimeters and the polished steel bracelet of the same width, the T-Trend T-Evocation Diamonds leaves an impression of a discreet and elegant accessory that doesn’t scream “luxury,” but simply underlines the natural beauty of its owner.

 While staying in a category of affordable watches (it will be priced below the €1000 mark,) it still has those nice touches that separate it from the rest of the crowd, those including a white mother-of-pearl dial, as well as polished and applied Arabic numerals and hour markers.

-The small swords-shaped hour and minute hands also look well-proportioned and, well, expensive.
+The small sword-shaped hour and minute hands also look well-proportioned and, well, expensive.
 Perhaps, the central seconds hand could have been a trifle thinner.

-In its press release Tissot doesn’t specify the model of the quartz movement that powers the watch, but I guess it would be safe to assume that the new T-Evocation is equipped with the same ETA F03.111 quartz caliber that ticks inside the original, non-jewelry version*.
+In its press release, Tissot doesn’t specify the model of the quartz movement that powers the piece, but I guess it would be safe to assume that the new T-Evocation is equipped with the same ETA F03.111 quartz caliber that ticks inside the original, non-jewelry version*.

 Price: $1095 (MSRP)